 — Kay Ball, PhD, RN, CNOR, CMLSO, FAAN

 Commonly used tools may not be effective in clearing smoke from the OR.
 Wall suction, for example, may be ineffective at removing smoke directly where it is generated, and surgical masks do not filter many substances from surgical smoke.
-Different smoke evacuation methods are necessary to improve safety in the OR.4,5
+Different smoke evacuation methods are recommended to improve the air in the OR.4,5

 Live and Virtual Programs for OR Smoke Evacuation